Bartallama3D/website/_products/5-tesla-valentine-one-rm-gen2.md

 special_order: false
 customizeable: true
 images:
-- id: 1
-  src: 1.jpg
-  description: "A picture of the assembled unit"
-  title: Assembled unit
 - id: 2
   src: 2.jpg
   description: "Bracket comes with 3 3D printed parts, screws for assembly, a hex wrench and a alcohol cleaning pad"